Dade City Police Department

 The Dade City Police Department serves more than 6,500 residents, visitors, businesses, and property owners within the agency’s jurisdiction.

 The Dade City police station is located at 38030 Meridian Avenue, Dade City, FL 33525.
-Police Chief Raymond E. Velboom is scheduled to retire in 2018.
+Police Chief Raymond E. Velboom retired on June 1, 2018, after 10 years of service.

 Attorneys for an Arrest by the Dade City Police Department